Retractable Roof Facts

 Although the steel was fabricated off-site, the enormous size of each panel meant the assembly of the steel could only happen at the construction site.
 An innovative construction shoring removal technique was developed to assemble each truss while increasing the safety of the process.
 Since the roof is designed for horizontal travel, the trusses were lowered off the shoring systems by merely rolling the roof panels down the supporting ramps as the transporters moved along at the same pace.
 The concept is similar to launching a ship into the water, except the descent is much slower and controlled throughout the entire process.
 The shoring system and the associated steel erection procedure for the roof structure were also meticulously designed to resist hurricane level winds.

 The maximum allowed wind condition to move the roof is 40 miles per hour.

-The Roof mechanization system is designed to travel approximately 2,000 miles over its life (equivalent to the distance from Miami to Denver and a little more than four round-trips to Havana).
+The Roof mechanization system is designed to travel approximately 2,000 miles over its life.

 The Retractable Roof was designed, manufactured, and assembled in North America.

 The retractable roof mechanization system contains 96 sets of automatically and manually deployed tie downs to safely secure the retractable roof to the track beam for high wind events including hurricanes.
 Approximately 70% of these (clamps) are automatically deployed or always active, with the remaining 30% (turn-buckles) to be manually deployed in preparation of a hurricane event only.